Dynamics of Two Species with Density-Dependent Interactions in a Mutualistic Context: General dynamics of two species with any types of interactions

 \section{General dynamics of two species with any types of interactions}

 In this work, we study the behavior of system \eqref{eq:init}, including stability, oscillations, and other dynamics, with a particular focus on how the specific forms of $f$ and $g$ influence species coexistence.
-In Section \ref{subsec:General_Assumptions} we consider a general framework in which $f$ and $g$ are assumed to be continuous only, and we apply index theory (see \cite{perko2013differential} and Appendix \ref{appendix:Index} for details) to prove Theorem \ref{thm:equilibrium}.
-Then, using our general Theorem \ref{thm:equilibrium}, we study the different assumptions described in Section \ref{subsec:Key_Assumptions_Def} adding the assumption that $f$ and $g$ are $\cun$ to investigate more precisely how the nature of the interactions considered can affect the outcomes of the system.
+In Sections \ref{subsec:General_Assumptions}, \ref{sec:Index} and \ref{sec:Axes} we consider a general framework in which $f$ and $g$ are assumed to be continuous only, and we apply index theory (see \cite{perko2013differential} and Appendix \ref{appendix:Index} for details) to prove Theorem \ref{thm:equilibrium}.
+Then, in Section \ref{subsec:Intra_Competition}, using our general Theorem \ref{thm:equilibrium}, we more precisely investigate how the nature of the interactions can affect the outcomes of the system under the additional assumption that $f$ and $g$ are $\cun$.
 We mainly focus on simple equilibrium points and use methods based on the Jacobian matrix to analyze their stability and nature.
 For example, regardless of the specific nature of the interaction represented by system \eqref{eq:init}, certain information can already be deduced about the equilibrium point $\left(0,0\right)$ by applying these methods (see Appendix \ref{appendix:$(0,0)$} and \cite{brauer2012}).